What is broomball?

 There's always something to do at Michigan Tech.
-Because Houghton is far away from just about everywhere, we're not a "suitcase school"—students are around on the weekends and there are tons of opportunities enjoy your college experience.
-When you're not busy being smart and hitting the books, you'll go crazy with all the ways you can get involved on campus.
+Because Houghton is far away from just about everywhere, we're not a "suitcase school"—students are around on the weekends and there are tons of opportunities to enjoy your college experience.
+When you're not busy in class, you'll find tons of ways to get involved on campus.

 Have an interest we don't have a club or org for?
 No problem!
 Start one of your own.
 You can even apply for University funding to help with your initiatives.
-All you need is a new idea—crazy smart or not—plus 10 founding members, an advisor, and a constitution.
-Our Student Activities staff can help you with the rest.
+All you need is a new idea, 10 founding members, an advisor, and a constitution.
+Our Student Leadership and Involvement staff can help you with the rest.

 Music and Fine Arts

 More than 600 students participate in music and fine arts on campus.
-No music majors here, just students who have a love for the arts and want to make it a part of their lives.
+These Tech students have a love for the arts and want to make it a part of their lives.
 Play, sing, perform, create!
 Visual and Performing Arts Talent Award scholarships are available for students who plan to be actively involved in the Arts during their time on campus.

 Greek life at Michigan Tech is a tradition—and a great way to make friends for life.
-Join one of eight sororities or 12 fraternities and achieve your potential through leadership, scholarship, and service.
-Just under 10 percent of students on campus have gone Greek (completing more than 9,726 service hours and raising over $34,400 for local and national philanthropies during the 2021-22 academic year.
+Join one of seven sororities or 13 fraternities and achieve your potential through leadership, scholarship, and service.
+Just over eleven percent of students on campus have gone Greek—completing more than 9,726 service hours and raising over $34,400 for local and national philanthropies during the 2021-22 academic year.

-Our students are here to study, but with so many activities right outside their door, it’s hard not to get involved.
+Do something you love or try something new!
 That's how the Experience Tech initiative got started.
-For $90 per semester, students get unlimited access to Mont Ripley ski and snowboard hill, Portage Lake Golf Course, Gates Tennis Center, Department of Visual and Performing Arts events, hockey games, a day of snowshoeing through the Outdoor Adventure Program, and intramural sports.
+For $99 per semester, students get unlimited access to Mont Ripley ski and snowboard hill, Portage Lake Golf Course, Gates Tennis Center, Department of Visual and Performing Arts events, hockey games, a day of snowshoeing through the Outdoor Adventure Program, and intramural sports.

-At Michigan Tech, varsity athletics is marked by a tradition of success and characterized by student athletes who understand that commitment, community, and spirit are as important as a winning score.
-All of our varsity athletics teams are NCAA Division II, with the exception of our Division I men’s ice hockey.
+At Tech, varsity athletics are marked by a tradition of success and characterized by student athletes who understand that commitment, community, and spirit are as important as a winning score.
 Go Huskies!